QC Officer

 • Calibration should be performed before each use of the pH meter.

-Q10.
-What is acidity pH range ?
+Q. What is the pH range for acidity?

 Ans.